 Keto Carnivore Scotch Eggs are a delicious option for breakfast, lunch, or dinner!
 Traditionally made for picnics, you can take them on the go, pack in a lunch, or eat oven-fresh at home.

 I’m here to prove easy keto recipes and carnivore diet recipes don’t have to be difficult!
 This baked Scotch egg recipe does just that.
 Make an eye-catching and nutritious meal that isn’t overly complicated or time-consuming with just three ingredients.

 Most commonly found in the United Kingdom, Scotch eggs are soft or hard-boiled egg wrapped in sausage meat, coated in bread crumbs and then baked or deep-fried.

-A popular picnic food, they can be found in supermarkets, corner shops, and in service stations.
+A popular picnic food; Scotch eggs are in supermarkets, corner shops, and service stations.